-Occupational therapy is a healthcare profession with the aim of fostering the motor, sensory, and executive functioning skills foundational to your child’s ability to participate in the things he or she wants and needs to do as part of their daily life, including self-care, functional play, and school-related tasks.
+Occupational therapy is a healthcare profession with the aim of fostering the motor, sensory, and executive functioning skills.
+These skills are foundational to your child’s ability to participate in the things he or she wants and needs to do as part of their daily life.
+This includes self-care, functional play, and school-related tasks.
 Children with autism, Down syndrome, and other special needs benefit greatly from occupational therapy intervention to support and bolster these many areas of development.

-Occupational Therapists are skilled in using a variety of strategies, particularly the child’s natural occupation of play, to address motor development, adaptive skills, daily life skills, self-regulation and sensory needs, as well as social participation.
+Occupational Therapists are skilled in using a variety of strategies, particularly the child’s natural “occupation” of play, to address motor development, adaptive skills, daily life skills, self-regulation and sensory needs.
 Adaptive and daily life skills include things like brushing teeth, toileting, opening containers, writing, and getting dressed.
 OTs can also help children who struggle with sensitivity to touch and clothing textures, light and sound sensitivity, as well as balance and body positioning in space.

 Healing Haven’s Occupational Therapy services provide one service location for children receiving ABA therapy, as well as the opportunity for therapists to collaborate.
 Get to know our OT team here.

 Occupational therapy services are also available to families not participating in Healing Haven’s ABA therapy programs.
 To discuss options, please fill out the form on our Contact Us page.

 Below is a summary of the process to begin Occupational Therapy services at Healing Haven and the areas and skills a child may need support with: